 The second step is to calculate, for each of the LV, HV, and EHV and 132kV networks, the sum of the product of the three adjustment factors and the units distributed at each of LV, HV, and EHV and 132kV.
 This gives the number of units, (loss adjusted to LV) flowing through each of the LV, HV, and EHV and 132kV networks.
 The number of units (loss adjusted to LV) flowing through the LV services, the LV mains and the HV/LV network levels are the same as the number flowing through the LV network.

-For each network level, the DNO Party calculates the percentage that the [Revenue to share per unit] represents of the sum of the [Revenue to share per unit] across all network levels and the [Revenue not to share per unit].
-The results are denoted as "LV mains allocations", "LV services allocation", "HV/LV allocation", "HV allocation" and "EHV and 132kV allocation".
+For each network level, the DNO Party calculates the p/kWh allocation of costs that the [Revenue to share per unit] represents.
+The results are denoted as "LV mains p/kWh allocations", "LV services p/kWh allocation", "HV/LV p/kWh allocation", "HV p/kWh allocation" and "EHV and 132kV p/kWh allocation".

 Calculation of direct proportions